Nonconvex-Nonconcave Min-Max Optimization with a Small Maximization Domain: Efficient algorithms for the search of first-order stationary points

-Our second observation is that, despite the corresponding objective~$\fapx_2(x,\cdot)$ being nonconcave, the maximization steps can be efficiently performed by running a first-order algorithm on~$\fapx_2(x,\cdot)$.
+\odima{Secondly, we observe} that, despite the corresponding objective~$\fapx_2(x,\cdot)$ being nonconcave, the maximization steps can be efficiently performed by running a first-order algorithm on~$\fapx_2(x,\cdot)$.
 To this end, we make use of the recent result of~\cite{carmon2020first}, who showed that the Krylov subspace of dimension~$\wt O(\Dy\delta^{-1/2})$ contains a~$\delta$-accurate maximizer of a nonconcave quadratic form on a Euclidean ball.
 Krylov-type schemes can usually be efficiently implemented via a Lanczos-type method (see~\cite{gould1999solving}), with~$\wt O(\Dy\delta^{-1/2})$ matrix-vector products to find a~$\delta$-accurate maximizer.

 Below we present~\cref{alg:second-order} which adapts the general subgradient scheme~\cite{davis2018stochastic} to the present situation, assuming access to an abstract maximization oracle~$\ApproxMax(\fapx_2(x,\cdot),Y,\delta)$ returning a~$\delta$-accurate maximizer of~$\fapx_2(x,\cdot)$ over~$Y$.
 Efficient implementation of this oracle, in the form of~\cref{alg:carmon} is discussed in~\cref{app:krylov}.
-Observe that~\cref{alg:second-order} can be run in a simplified (or ``naive'') regime, in which the descent step is performed using~$\gx f(\cdot,y_t)$ rather than~$\gx\fapx_2(\cdot,y_t)$, so there is no need of higher-order oracles used otherwise (cf.~\cref{line:grad-2-fapx-grad} of~\cref{alg:second-order}).
+Observe that~\cref{alg:second-order} can be run in a simplified (``naive'') regime, wherein the descent step is performed using~$\gx f(\cdot,y_t)$ rather than~$\gx\fapx_2(\cdot,y_t)$, so there is no need of higher-order oracles used otherwise (cf.~\cref{line:grad-2-fapx-grad} of~\cref{alg:second-order}).

 We now present a convergence guarantee for~\cref{alg:second-order}. \begin{proposition} Grant~\cref{ass:gradx,ass:tensy,ass:measurable} for~$k = 2$, let~$\Lxxp_2 = \Lxx + \tau_2\Dy^2$ (cf.~\cref{eq:gx-lip}), and assume that